belastingdienst/opr-paas/docs/administrators-guide/cluster-wide-quotas/basic-usage.md

 With Cluster Wide Quotas, cluster admins can bring all resources for all PAAS'es belonging to a capability together in one cluster wide resource pool.
-This brings down overcommit at the expense of the risks associated with resource sharing.
+This brings down over commit at the expense of the risks associated with resource sharing.

 Use a quota per PAAS
 --------------------